Gisele Bündchen

-Gisele Caroline Bündchen ([ʒiˈzɛli ˈbĩtʃẽ], [ˈbʏntçn̩], born 20 July 1980) is a Brazilian fashion model.
+Gisele Caroline Bündchen ([ʒiˈzɛli ˈbĩtʃẽ], [ˈbʏntçn̩], born 20 July 1980) is a Brazilian supermodel and activist.
 Since 2001, she has been one of the highest-paid models in the world.
 In 2007, Bündchen was the 16th-richest woman in the entertainment industry and earned the top spot on Forbes top-earning models list in 2012.
-In 2014, she was listed as the 89th-most-powerful woman in the World by Forbes.
+In 2014, she was listed as the 89th-most-powerful woman in the world by Forbes.

-Vogue credited Bündchen with ending the heroin chic era of modelling in 1999.
+Vogue credited Bündchen with ending the heroin chic era of modeling in 1999.
 Bündchen was a Victoria's Secret Angel from 1999 until 2006.
-She is credited with pioneering and popularizing the horse walk, a stomping movement created by a model lifting her knees high and kicking her feet to step.
+She is credited with pioneering and popularizing the horse walk, a stomping movement where a model lifts her knees high and kicks her feet to step.
 In 2007, Claudia Schiffer called Bündchen the only remaining supermodel.
 Bündchen has appeared on more than 1,200 magazine covers.

 Bündchen was nominated for Choice Movie Female Breakout Star and for Choice Movie Villain at the 2005 Teen Choice Awards for her supporting role in Taxi (2004).
 She had a supporting role in The Devil Wears Prada (2006) and was the executive producer of an educational environmental cartoon, Gisele & the Green Team, in 2010 to 2011.
-In 2016, she appeared in the Emmy Award-winning documentary series Years of Living Dangerously, in the episode "Fueling the Fire".
-Bündchen's charitable endeavors include Save the Children, Red Cross and Doctors Without Borders.
+In 2016, she appeared in the Emmy Award–winning documentary series Years of Living Dangerously, in the episode "Fueling the Fire".
+Bündchen's charitable endeavors include Save the Children, the Red Cross and Doctors Without Borders.
 She has been a Goodwill Ambassador for the United Nations Environment Program since 2009.

 Family and early life

-Born in Horizontina, Rio Grande do Sul, Bündchen is a sixth-generation German Brazilian, born to Vânia (née Nonnenmacher), a bank clerk pensioner, and Valdir Bündchen, a sociologist and writer.
+Gisele Caroline Bündchen, a sixth-generation German Brazilian, was born on 20 July 1980 in Horizontina, Rio Grande do Sul, to Valdir Bündchen, a university professor, and Vânia Nonnenmacher (1948–2024), a banker.
 Her grandfather, Walter Bündchen, once served as mayor of Horizontina.
-She grew up with five sisters, Raquel, Graziela, Gabriela, Rafaela and her fraternal twin, Patrícia.
-The family was Catholic.
+She grew up with five sisters including a fraternal twin.
+The family is Catholic.
 Although her parents speak German and Bündchen learned German in school, she no longer speaks the language.
-Bündchen speaks Portuguese, English, Italian, Spanish, and some French.
+Besides her native Portuguese, she speaks English, Italian, Spanish and French.

-Bündchen aspired to be a volleyball player, but in 1993 her mother enrolled her and sisters Patrícia and Gabriela in a modelling course to teach them confidence and better posture.
-After the course ended, the girls were rewarded by a trip to Curitiba, São Paulo and Rio de Janeiro, where she was discovered by Elite Model Management at a shopping mall.
+Bündchen aspired to be a volleyball player, but in 1993 her mother enrolled her and sisters Patrícia and Gabriela in a modeling course to teach them confidence and better posture.
+After the course ended, the girls were rewarded by a trip to Curitiba, São Paulo and Rio de Janeiro, where she was discovered by Elite Model Management at a shopping center.
 Bündchen was placed second in a national contest, Elite Model Look, that was then known as Look of the Year.
-In 1995, Bündchen moved to São Paulo to launch her modelling career.
+In 1995, Bündchen moved to São Paulo to launch her modeling career.
 She debuted at New York Fashion Week in 1996.